Zizhao

 Zizhao Wang

-In the 2025–2026 season, Wang returns to Boston Lyric Opera to perform the role of Doctor in Verdi’s Macbeth and Hortensius in Donizetti’s La fille du régiment.
-During the summer of 2025, he returns to the Glimmerglass Festival for a second season, singing the roles of Bum Man, Munch, and Tree in the world premiere of The House on Mango Street, while covering the Sacristan and Jailer in Puccini’s Tosca.
+In the 2025–2026 season, Wang returns to Boston Lyric Opera to perform the role of Apparition #1 and Assassin/Valet/Herald in Verdi’s Macbeth; As a concert soloist, he will be joining bass Morris Robinson, soprano Christine Goerke and the BLO Orchestra in the Boston Lyric Opera’s annual Gala Ride of the Valkyries.
+During the summer of 2025, he returned to the Glimmerglass Festival for a second season as Resident Artist, sang the roles of Bum Man, Munch, and Tree in the world premiere of The House on Mango Street, while covering the Sacristan and Jailer in Puccini’s Tosca.

 Recent operatic credits include Bartolo in Le Nozze di Figaro with Knoxville Opera (2023), Martino in L’occasione fa il ladro at Opera Southwest (2023), Colline in La Bohème as a guest artist at New England Conservatory (2024), and the Imperial Commissioner in Madama Butterfly with Virginia Opera (2024).